Naai Sekar Returns: Reception

-The film received underwhelming response from critics.

-Logesh Balachandran of The Times of India gave the film 2.5 out of 5 stars and wrote "Naai Sekar Returns might not be the best return for Vadivelu but for atleast now that he is back, we hope better roles bring out the better performer in him."
+The film received an underwhelming response from critics.
+Logesh Balachandran of The Times of India gave the film 2.5 out of 5 stars and wrote "Naai Sekar Returns might not be the best return for Vadivelu but for atleast [sic] now that he is back, we hope better roles bring out the better performer in him."

 A critic for India Herald wrote "Vadivelu could have actually made a comeback that would have been remembered by all of his fans with better writing and screenplay.
 Unfortunately!
 No, not now."
 Kirubhakar Purushothaman of The Indian Express gave the film 1.5 out of 5 and wrote "It was indeed amusing that Suraj decides to do away with songs in such a lazy film."
 Srivatsan S of The Hindu wrote "There are so many possibilities one can think of with Vadivelu as the lead.
 A competent filmmaker can make our very own Johnny English series with Vadivelu.
 Kalyani Pandian of ABP Live gave the film 2.5 out of 5 stars and wrote "The truth that stands out here is that Suraj did not set that right field."

 Sruthi Ganapathy Raman of Film Companion wrote "Vadivelu in fact goes on to slip in some of his most beloved dialogues into his lines.
 But all this does is make us smile sadly, filling us with nostalgia of his mythos that we once knew and enjoyed."
 A critic for News18 wrote "But it is a pity that there is no comedy in this movie with Vadivelu as the hero."
 Khalillulah of Hindu Tamil Thisai wrote "On the whole Vadivelu's 'Naai Sekar' is meant to stay in the mind of the audience, but it goes beyond a few comedic scenes and doesn't hold much sway."
 Shameena Parveen of Samayam Tamil gave the film 2.5 out of 5 stars and wrote "Naai Sekar Returns does not lend a hand to Vadivelu.
 Let's hope that he entertains us with great roles from now on."

 Aarthi V of Hindustan Times wrote "Fans are eagerly waiting for Vadivelu to entertain us like before by playing great roles."
 Bharathy Singaravel of The News Minute gave the film 1 out of 5 stars and wrote "It would have been a far more fitting comeback for a star, so inseparable from Tamil movie culture, than Naai Sekar Returns."

 Avinash Ramachandran of Cinema Express gave the film 2 out of 5 stars and wrote "But to paraphrase his own dialogue, “Avarukku end-e kidaiyaadhu,” and that throne is still waiting for him to return and sprawl all over it."
 A critic for Cinema Vikatan wrote "Some of the funniest sets required for a comedy film are enjoyable.
 Cinematographer Vignesh Vasu and cinematographer Selva RK were not tasked with the film."